ndd21/PHYS281/docs/demo-data-types.md

 ## Strings

-@(Strings) can be defined in three different, but equivalent, ways:
+[Strings](glossary.md#String) can be defined in three different, but equivalent, ways:

 ```python
 z1 = "Hello"